Javon Johnson: Early life and education

-Johnson was born and raised in Los Angeles.
-Born September 15, 1968.
-In high school he read the work of Amiri Baraka and Langston Hughes, which inspired him to write poetry.
+Johnson was born in 1968 and raised in Los Angeles.
+In high school he read the works of Amiri Baraka and Langston Hughes, which inspired him to write poetry.
 While in college at California State University, Los Angeles, Johnson won first place in Drama Interpretation at the 2002 American Forensic Association National Individual Events Tournament.
-He earned his Ph.D. in Performance Studies from Northwestern University with a dissertation on "race, gender, and sexuality in slam and spoken word poetry communities".
+He completed his doctorate in Performance Studies from Northwestern University with a dissertation on "race, gender, and sexuality in slam and spoken word poetry communities".

 Career

-Johnson has appeared on HBO’s Def Poetry Jam, BET’s Lyric Café, TVOne’s Verses & Flow, The Arsenio Hall Show, and The Steve Harvey Show.
+Johnson has appeared on HBO's Def Poetry Jam, BET's Lyric Café, TVOne's Verses & Flow, The Arsenio Hall Show, and The Steve Harvey Show.
 He also co-wrote the Showtime documentary Crossover.
 He was on the Da Poetry Lounge slam team that performed in the National Poetry Slam in 2003, 2004, 2005, 2007, 2008, 2011, 2012, and 2013, winning the NPS championship in 2003 and 2004.
 At a 2012 performance at Literary Death Match in Los Angeles, Henry Rollins criticized Johnson's poetry as "basically built for performance".
 That same year Johnson performed at the Stockton Plea for Peace Center with four fellow poets under the name "Blackson 5".
 He also contributed essays on race and popular media to the Huffington Post's blog platform.
-In 2015 Johnson performed at the Fourth of July celebration at Grand Park in Los Angeles.
+In 2015, Johnson performed at the Fourth of July celebration at Grand Park in Los Angeles.
 As a member of San Diego PoetrySLAM in 2017, Johnson again took first place at the National Poetry Slam.

-After completing his Ph.D.
-Johnson worked as a USC Visions and Voices postdoctoral fellow in the Department of American Studies and Ethnicity at the University of Southern California.
+After finishing his doctorate, Johnson worked as a USC Visions and Voices postdoctoral fellow in the Department of American Studies and Ethnicity at the University of Southern California.
 Johnson then spent four years as an assistant professor of communication studies at San Francisco State University before becoming the director of African American and African Diaspora Studies in the Department of Interdisciplinary, Gender, and Ethnic Studies at the University of Nevada, Las Vegas.
 His academic research examines poetry communities in Los Angeles, contrasting their democratic possibilities against the experience of struggle and privilege.
-In 2017 Rutgers University Press published his book Killing Poetry: Blackness and the Making of Slam and Spoken Word Communities, and in 2018 he co-edited the poetry collection End of Chiraq: A Literary Mixtape, which was published by Northwestern University Press.
+In 2017, Rutgers University Press published his book Killing Poetry: Blackness and the Making of Slam and Spoken Word Communities, and in 2018 he co-edited the poetry collection End of Chiraq: A Literary Mixtape, which was published by Northwestern University Press.
 He adapted his poem "Cuz He's Black" into the short film "Voicemails to Myself Vol. 1", released in 2022.